Teaching & TA-ing

 Gender Identity and Queer Asian-American Representation in the Graphic Novel Shortcomings by Adrian Tomine

-Trans Representation and Technological Mobility in Tangerine (a film shot entirely using iPhones)
+Trans Representation and Technological Mobility in the film Tangerine (which was shot entirely using iPhones)

 The French Impressionist Film Movement, Focusing on Experimental Films like Ballet Mechanique